 A PLUS loan is taken out by the parent of the student to assist with their educational expenses.
 Repayment of this loan is the responsibility of the parent and begins once the loan fully disburses.
 Information on how to apply, the current interest rates, and information on the origination fee can be found here.

 Academic and general need based scholarships are awarded on an academic year basis through the BYU-Idaho Scholarship Application, which must be completed each year for continued consideration.
-Students have access to the application beginning in October, with an April 15th deadline.
+Students have access to the application from October 1st through March 1st.
 The application must be completed on a yearly basis for continued consideration.
 For more information about BYU-Idaho Scholarships click here.

 These scholarships are awarded to students through agencies other than the University.
 These scholarships will have their own applications and requirements.
 We encourage students to search and apply for these opportunities, as the deadlines usually occur early in the year.
 To assist you in your scholarship search, we’ve gathered a few resources here.